 Now let’s suppose that the injured victim—the plaintiff—incurred $100,000 in total costs as a result of this accident.
 It may be that the truck driver—the defendant—does not have sufficient funds to cover these costs.
 So, the plaintiff in this case may want to file suit against the defendant’s employer, for whom the defendant was driving the truck.
 Depending on the case and the nature of the employment, the plaintiff may be able to recover from the employer as well, even though they were not actually present at the time of the crash.
 This is known as the doctrine of vicarious liability—holding the employer vicariously liable for something negligent their employee did while on the job.

 Unfortunately, potential plaintiffs must keep in mind that bringing suit against an employer might have a downside—mainly, the employer typically is a large company who can afford expensive legal representation to try and limit their liability.
+Trucking companies and their insurance companies have teams of highly paid lawyers whose job is to defeat a victim’s claim or reduce the value of their claim as much as possible.
 Because of this, individuals considering filing this type of suit are encouraged to work with a Maryland personal injury attorney who is familiar with these claims and has experience facing off with large company lawyers.

 Schedule a Free Consultation With a Maryland Truck Accident Attorney